ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 **Features**

-- Tacacs Authentication failure retries settings - SettingsAdvancedSSH-Telnet
+- TACACS Authentication failure retries settings - SettingsAdvancedSSH-Telnet
 - The sites can be separated from the diagram (requires site detection using Routing & Switching)